Molecular technology (Genetic Engineering) advantages, Techniques and uses

 The scientific principle of nucleic acid hybridization:

-- When DNA is heated to 100° C, the hydrogen bonds linking the paired bases are disrupted and the two strands of the double helix separate to produce two single-stranded DNA which are unstable.
+- When DNA is heated to 100° C, the hydrogen bonds linking the paired bases are disrupted and the two strands of the double helix separate to produce two single-stranded DNA which is unstable.

-- When the temperature of DNA molecule is lowered, each single strand tends to stabilize by sticking (or annealing) to another single strand to form a double helix once again.
+- When the temperature of the DNA molecule is lowered, each single strand tends to stabilize by sticking (or annealing) to another single strand to form a double helix once again.

-- Any two single strands of DNA or RNA can form double strands, if they are provided with at least a short complementary bases’ sequences.
+- Any two single strands of DNA or RNA can form double strands if they are provided with at least a short complementary bases’ sequences.

-- The degree of annealing between any two strands depends on how far their nitrogenous bases’ sequences are complementary to each other and this can be measured by the amount of the heat required to separate them again, The more strands are bounded tightly together, the more amount of heat will be required to separate them.
+- The degree of annealing between any two strands depends on how far their nitrogenous bases’ sequences are complementary to each other and this can be measured by the amount of the heat required to separate them again, The more strands are bonded tightly together, the more amount of heat will be required to separate them.

 - The ability of the single-stranded DNA or RNA to anneal can be used to produce hybrid or mixed double helices.